xoity/infraninja/test/README.md

 ### Test Deployment with Pyinfra
 To execute the test deployment defined in `test_deploy.py`:

-1. **Ensure Access Key is Set**: Make sure the `ACCESS_KEY` environment variable is properly configured.
+1. **Ensure Environment Variables Are Set**: Make sure both `ACCESS_KEY` and `INVENTORY_URL` environment variables are properly configured.
 2. **Run the Script**:
    ```bash
    python test_deploy.py
    ```
 3. **Expected Behavior**:
-   - The script fetches server details from the Jinn API.
+   - The script fetches server details from an API.
    - It performs an update of packages on the retrieved servers.

 ---